-“Does a brand really need an app to succeed today?” is a question many companies ask themselves when evaluating their mobile strategy.
+“Does a brand really need an app to succeed today?” is a question many companies ask when evaluating mobile strategies.
 However, there is no simple answer to this question, and for this reason, we’ve created this guide to help you determine if your brand really needs a mobile app to succeed in today’s economy.

 An app isn’t just a distribution medium.
-It’s a communications channel and if you use it right, apps can help you learn from, adapt to, and engage with your customers, so that you can address their needs while simultaneously meeting your business objectives.
+Using an app correctly creates a communications channel for brands to learn from, adapt to, and better address customer needs while simultaneously meeting business objectives.

-Here are a few stats to illustrate the tremendous amount of opportunity for the mobile app development industry in the coming years.
-As of March 2017, there were 2.8 million available apps on the Google Play Store and 2.2 million apps in Apple’s App Store.
-In 2015, global mobile app revenues amounted to 69.7 billion U.S. dollars and by 2020, mobile apps are projected to generate up to 188.9 billion U.S. dollars in revenue streams via app stores and in-app advertising.
+Here are a few stats to illustrate the tremendous amount of opportunity for brands looking to enter the mobile app market.
+As of 2018, there were 2.1 million available apps on the Google Play Store and 2 million apps in Apple’s App Store.
+From 2016 to the end of 2018, app store consumer spending increased by 75 percent to an impressive $101 billion worldwide, and by 2020, there will be an estimated 194 billion global app downloads.

-Websites undoubtedly offer many benefits to strengthen a brand’s customer experience, however, having an online presence alone is no longer sufficient.
-Back when websites were new and innovative, people thought online shopping with carts, live chats, etc. were ingenious.
-Websites are essential today, particularly with e-commerce brands.
-Similar to the growth of website development in the last decade, apps are no longer a novelty.
-They’re part of a larger strategy that companies shouldn’t ignore due to their brand building potential.
+Websites undoubtedly offer many benefits to strengthen a brand’s customer experience, however, having an online presence alone is no longer sufficient in 2019.
+Back when websites were new and innovative, people thought online shopping with carts, live chats, newsletter subscriptions, among other features were ingenious.
+Similar to the growth of web development, apps are no longer a novelty.
+They’re part of a broader strategy that companies can’t ignore for brand building potential.

-The shift to mobile has gotten many companies realizing that they need to target their customers in a more personalized way.
-To have an effective mobile strategy, brands have the ability to interact with their customers from any place, at any time.
-That’s not to say that you should build an app just because your customers are spending a lot of time on their smartphones.
-Your app needs to offer value beyond what other platforms (such as your website) offer.
-Here are 5 telltale signs you should develop a mobile app for your brand.
+The shift to mobile has made many companies realize the need to target customers in a more personalized way.
+With an effective mobile strategy, brands can interact with customers from any place, at any time.
+That’s not to say brands should build an app just because customers are spending much time on their smartphones; an app needs to offer value beyond what other platforms (such as your website) offer.
+Here are six signs you should develop a mobile app for your brand.

 Another study found that almost 50% of millennials have downloaded a shopping app on their phone and over 27% use retail apps shop using apps to take advantage of exclusive offers and discounts.
 These statistics prove that millennials above all other age groups are looking for mobile experiences.